 Southwest Middlesex is traversed by two main rail lines, one under the jurisdiction of CN Rail and the other under the jurisdiction of the CPR.
 A CN branch line which connects Glencoe to St. Thomas has been virtually abandoned.
 The main line of CN Rail passes through Glencoe, Pratt Siding and Appin while the main line of the CPR runs through the rural area parallel and to the north of the CN line.
 The main line owned and operated by CN Rail is classified as a 'Principal Main Line'.
-Noise, vibration and safety measures have been developed by CN Rail to minimize potential safety hazards and land use conflicts between residential development and its railway operations.
-These measures include minimum setbacks, noise/safety berms, and fencing and building design features or combination thereof and are the most onerous in the case of development adjacent to a 'Principal Main Line'.
+Noise, vibration and safety measures have been developed by CN Rail the Federation of Canadian Municipalities and the Railway Association of Canada (FCM/RAC Guidelines) to minimize potential safety hazards and land use conflicts between residential development and its railway operations.
+These measures include minimum setbacks, noise/safety berms, and fencing and building design features or combination thereof and are the most onerous in the case of development adjacent to a 'Principal Main Line' 'Rail Facility'.